phenotypic/WiFiCrackPy/README.md

 WiFiCrackPy demonstrates some of the security flaws associated with WPA(2) networks by performing simple and efficient cracking.
 The tool is for educational purposes and should not be misused.

-There are two independent scripts included in this repository.
-The first (`WiFiCrackPy.py`) captures the necessary Wi-Fi packets associated with WPA(2) handshakes and then utilises [hashcat](https://github.com/hashcat/hashcat) to attempt to extract the hashed passkey.
+The script captures the necessary Wi-Fi packets associated with WPA(2) handshakes using [`zizzania`](https://github.com/cyrus-and/zizzania), and then utilises [`hashcat`](https://github.com/hashcat/hashcat) to extract the hashed passkey.

-_**Under development:**_ The second script (`WiFiCrackPy-DeAuth.py`) is a modified version of the first script that speeds up the process of packet capturing by utilising [`zizzania`](https://github.com/cyrus-and/zizzania) to send DeAuth frames to the stations whose handshake is needed.
-However, this script currently has compatibility issues with newer devices, including all Apple silicon MacBooks.
+Zizzania has the ability to send deauthentication frames to the stations whose handshake is needed, though this feature is disabled by default as there are major compatibility issues with newer devices (~2018 onwards).

 ## Prerequisites